hozuki/StarlightDirector/README.md

 ## What is this?

 The next generation of Starlight Director from [DereTore](https://github.com/OpenCGSS/DereTore).
-Starlight Director is the unofficial beatmap editor for [Idolmaster Cinderella Girls Starlight Stage](http://cinderella.idolmaster.jp/sl-stage/).
+Starlight Director is the unofficial beatmap editor for [THE iDOLM@STER Cinderella Girls Starlight Stage](http://cinderella.idolmaster.jp/sl-stage/).
 (Will it support Million Live Theater Days?
 TBD)

 It is now in its beta phase.
 The old version is now removed.